Rebranding: a business approach to successful brand change

 Working with many organisations around the world that are evaluating whether to rebrand, I am fascinated that the brand leaders at many of our clients – the very people who are building the case for brand change – focus so heavily on the ‘Why’ and the ‘What’ that they often risk undermining the initiative by neglecting the ‘How’.

 “In the boardroom, finance and business are the languages that are understood.”

-This perhaps comes as no great surprise, given that so many brand leaders have a background in marketing and communications, rather than in business administration.
-In the boardroom, however, finance and business are the languages that are understood, so it’s paramount that brand leaders also speak to the ‘How’ if they truly wish to be heard.
+This perhaps comes as no great surprise.
+After all, many brand leaders have a background in marketing and communications, rather than in business administration.
+In the boardroom, however, finance and business are the languages that are understood.
+It’s paramount that brand leaders also speak to the ‘How’ if they truly wish to be heard.
 Without a clear case for this, no board – and more specifically, no CFO – is going to approve a rebrand process.
 The board will undoubtedly want answers to the following questions: